Canop/resc/README.md

 Resc is written in rust for safety and performance.

-# Example
+# Examples

+This examples can be found in this repository as `demo/demo.conf.json`.

+## Example 1 : regex based task generation

-Here's a simple configuration file (present in this repository as demo/demo.conf.json):
+Here's a simple configuration file:

 	{
 		"watchers": [